 - Offers extended by employers to students who were not previously employed by them automatically expire 28 days after the last day of EIW or 14 days after the date of the offer letter, or on December 30th, whichever comes first.

-- Students cannot hold open more than five offers at any one time.
+- Students cannot hold open more than three offers at any one time.
 For each offer received that places you over the offer limit, you should, within one week of receipt of the excess offer, release an offer.

 NOTE: If you intend to explore the option described in the last bulleted point, please contact CDO Assistant Dean Terrence Galligan as soon as possible (and, in any case, well in advance of any offer deadline(s)), to discuss how to proceed.